 MVRC operates under Articles of Incorporation and By-Laws that control the officers and their duties, the board of directors and their duties, and a number of committees.
 Elections are held annually to elect the officers and to replace retiring directors at their November General meeting to serve on a calendar year basis.

-The Directors are responsible for selecting from the membership Managers to be responsibe for the
+The Directors are responsible for selecting from the membership Managers to be responsible for the

 1. maintenance of the clubhouse and grounds;